pablof7z/easy-nostr/README.md

 // and then publish it

 // when someone is added to a follow list, they can have zero or more relays specified
-// for them
+// for them.
-// when passing an `nprofile` (NIP-19) that will have relay information extracted from
+// when passing an `nprofile` (NIP-19) or a NIP-05 identifier these will have relay
-// it automatically.
-n.follows.add('BOB', 'wss://nostr.bob.com')
+// information extracted from them automatically. n.follows.add('BOB', 'wss://nostr.bob.com')
 n.follows.add('CAROL', 'wss://relay.nostr.com')
 n.follows.add('DAVE', 'wss://relay.nostr.com', 'wss://relay.dave.com')